Palouse Folklore Society

 You can also keep up-to-date on PFS happenings via Facebook... check it out... http://www.facebook.com/groups/378676195487095/

-June 14th and 28th -Saturdays: SLOW JAMS (Second and fourth Saturdays) from 1-3 PM.
+May 9th - Saturday: SLOW JAM (Second Saturday) from 1-3 PM.
 314 East Second St. attic (up the long driveway and up the back stairs.)
 For any interested folk musicians.
 All experience levels welcome, including raw beginners.
 We may go over a piece more than once.

 Bring music or chords if you have them and share a little of what you are working on.
 There will not be an audience.
 We just go round in a circle picking a favorite tune, and others try to join in.
 Perfection not even considered!
 Come join us.

-June 21st: Saturday: CONTRA DANCE with music by Frogtown and calling by Kelsey Hartman, at the Old Blaine Schoolhouse (Corner of Eid and Blaine Roads).
+May 16th: Saturday: CONTRA DANCE with music by the Under the Wire and calling by Emily Faulkner, at the Old Blaine Schoolhouse (Corner of Eid and Blaine Roads).
 Potluck dinner 6:30, dancing at 7:30 PM.

 No Partner?
 No worry.
 There are lots of dancers - many would like to dance with you.
 All dances are taught.
 Singles, families & beginners are always welcome.
 Children are always FREE